maticstric/ecs235a-aes/README.md

 1. `toy.py`

     To run this simply run `python3 toy.py`.
-The `main` method will run the differential cryptanalysis steps outlined in the paper and print out the broken keys.
+The `main` function will run the differential cryptanalysis steps outlined in the paper and print out the broken keys.
 Because this is such a simple cipher, this happens almost instantly.

     Like with our AES cipher, there are no command line arguments.
 Instead, you can feel free to edit variables in the file directly:
     1. `SBOX` — array of nibbles (of length 16): change the SBOX for the cipher